Derek Winnert

 Also in the cast are Dorothy Hyson, Anthony Bushell, Harold Huth, D A Clarke-Smith, George Relph and Jack Raine.

-The six credited writers include Frank King and Leonard Hines, on whose novel and play the film is based, as well as L DuGarde Peach, Roland Pertwee, John Hastings Turner and Rupert Downing (adaptation).
+The six credited writers include Frank King and Leonard Hines, on whose 1928 novel and subsequent play the film is based, as well as L DuGarde Peach, Roland Pertwee, John Hastings Turner and Rupert Downing (adaptation).

 When Karloff returned to England to shoot The Ghoul, it was the first time in nearly 25 years that he returned to his home country and reunited with his family.
 It was Karloff’s first British feature.
 His last is Curse of the Crimson Altar in 1968.